natereed/old-natereed-gh-pages/_posts/2016-11-01-using-regression-to-predict-player-salaries.md

 * NO_POSITION: This might require further investigation, but I suspect this refers to designated hitters.
 They would play no fielding position.
 On average, they earn less, hence the negative correlation.
 * First and Second base players earn more on average.

-## 9. <a name="summary-and-conclusions">Summary and Conclusions</a>
+## 10. <a name="summary-and-conclusions">Summary</a>

 We looked at multiple regression for modeling a couple of interesting variables in baseball: team wins and player salaries.
 I showed 3 regularization techniques for performing automated feature selection during cross-validation to score model accuracy.
 As a result, we have a model that is more robust, parsimonious and less prone to over-fitting.

 I also showed how feature selection could be performed by eliminating statistically insignificant variables, with similar benefits as regularization.
 The statsmodels package makes this very easy by producing summary output that is similar to R's.

+## 11. <a name="conclusions">Conclusions</a>

+The most important predictor of winning is runs.

-We determined that the most important drivers of baseball compensation are a handful of commonly-used metrics of batting and pitching ability, as well as the position played.
+The most important drivers of baseball compensation include a few commonly-used metrics of batting and pitching ability, the number of all-star appearances, and fielding position.

-Our model accuracy is not as good as the team wins model.
+The salaries model is not as accurate as the team wins model.
 There is a great deal of variation in player salaries, not all of which can be explained by the data.
 Maybe there is more data that could be added to our regression model.
-It's more likely, though, that much of what drives player compensation is random chance, errors in financial judgement or bias.
+It's more likely, though, that much of what drives player compensation is random chance, errors in financial judgement and bias.

-Michael Lewis writes about the puzzling way that baseball scouts evaluate players in his well-known book, Moneyball.
+In [Moneyball](https://www.amazon.com/Moneyball-Art-Winning-Unfair-Game/dp/0393324818), Michael Lewis writes about the puzzling way that baseball scouts evaluate players.
 By using statistical analysis and smart management of the roster, the Oakland A's fielded a winning team despite having one of the lowest payrolls in major league baseball.
 One of the book's key insights is that hitting skill is overvalued.
-This is consistent with our simplified model, in which TB (Total Bases) is an important component.
+This is consistent with our salaries model, of which TB (Total Bases) is an important component.

- The ability to get on base is what's important -- whether that is accomplished by walks or hits.
+When it comes to winning, the ability to get on base is what's important -- whether that is accomplished by walks or hits.
 By recruiting players with high OBP (on-base percentage) and OK hitting skills, salaries can be minimized while achieving good numbers of runs.
-Runs -- not hits -- is the critical driver for winning, as we showed in the Team Wins model.
+Runs -- not hits -- is the critical driver for winning.

+# 12. <a name="the-code">The Code</a>

+The code can be found [here](https://github.com/natereed/predicting-team-wins-and-player-salaries).